Boulet Brothers

-The Boulet Brothers are drag artists, television personalities, writers, producers and modern day horror hosts.
+The Boulet Brothers, (Swanthula Boulet and Dracmorda Boulet), are drag artists, television personalities, writers, producers and modern day horror hosts.
 They were featured on the cover of Fangoria as "Horror's New Icons" in 2022.
-Their projects have included horror themed television shows, live nightlife productions, books, movies, and comic books.
+Their projects have included horror themed television shows, music, live nightlife productions, books, movies, and comic books.
 Since 2016 the Boulet Brothers have produced and starred in the reality competition series The Boulet Brothers' Dragula, which features contestants showcasing dark, horror-themed drag looks.

-Outside of their television projects, the Boulet Brothers (Dracmorda and Swanthula) appear regularly as featured guests, performers and emcees at horror conventions, nightclubs and live events.
+Outside of their television projects, the Boulet Brothers appear regularly as featured guests, performers and emcees at horror conventions, nightclubs and live events.
 The Boulets are considered prolific nightclub producers with a career creating legendary nightlife events.
 The Boulet Brothers are also widely celebrated in the LGBTQ+ community due to the inclusive nature of their creative endeavors.

 Television career

-The Boulet Brothers’ Dragula
+The Boulet Brothers' Dragula

 The Boulet Brothers are most known for their reality TV competition series The Boulet Brothers' Dragula.
-The show is loosely based on a nightlife event of the same name created by the Boulet Brothers and is currently in its fourth season streaming on Shudder.
-Many of the challenges and themes of the show were inspired by nightlife events hosted by the Boulet Brothers.
+The show is currently streaming on Shudder, and it has six seasons.
 The show has received international praise for its creativity, talent and diversity.
+It is the most watched series on Shudder.
 The Boulet Brothers serve as the showrunners, executive producers and hosts of the show.

+The Boulet Brothers' Dragula: Resurrection

 The Boulet Brothers wrote, produced and co-directed a spin-off film titled Boulet Brothers' Dragula: Resurrection, which Digital Spy described as "part-horror movie, part-documentary and part-reality competition."
 The film was released as an original film on AMC Networks' Shudder streaming service on October 20, 2020.

+The Boulet Brothers' Dragula: Titans

+In August 2022, it was announced that the Boulet Brothers would be producing and hosting a spinoff of Dragula and an upcoming television special for AMC.
+The spinoff Boulet Brothers' Dragula: Titans premiered on October 25.
+The series was praised for its production quality and the introduction of "fright feat" mini-challenges.

+The Boulet Brothers' Halfway to Halloween TV Special

+The Boulet Brothers' Halfway to Halloween TV special is a scripted variety show that premiered on AMC+ and Shudder on April 25, 2023, written and directed by the Boulet Brothers.
+The show was hosted by the Boulet Brothers in their horror host roles, and featured skits featuring notable celebrities from the horror genre including Kevin Smith, Matthew Lillard, David Dastmalchian, Rachel True, Barbara Crampton and Taran Killam.
+The special was widely praised by critics, with Bloody Disgusting describing it as "a delightfully ghoulish good time", and "an evening that exists in that special place on the border of comedy and tragedy, of camp and creepy, of horror and humor" by Hollywood Life.